nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![MclearSequenceDiagram](images/MclearSequenceDiagram.png)

-The follow activity diagram summarizes what happens when a user executes a Mclearcommand:
+The follow activity diagram summarizes what happens when a user executes a mclear command:

 ![MclearActivityDiagram](images/MclearAcitivityDiagram.png)